-- The LED then shows the controlling air sensor temperature. - The controller senses the incoming power phase and selects the correct power phase to unit components. - The evaporator fan motors start about 40 seconds after the unit was turned ON. - Evaporator fans operate on high speed at setpoints of -9.9 C (14.1 F) and above. - Evaporator fans operate on low speed at setpoint temperatures of -10 C (14 F) and below. - About 10 seconds later, the compressor starts and the liquid line solenoid energizes (opens) if the controller calls for cooling. - The condenser fan then starts if the Condenser Fan switch is in the FAN AIR position and the condenser temperature requires condenser fan operation. - If the controller calls for heating, the electric heaters are pulsed On and Off to provide heat. - The controller turns ON the In-range LED when the con-trolling sensor temperature is within 1.5 C (2.7 F) of the setpoint.
+- The LED then shows the controlling air sensor temperature. - The controller senses the incoming power phase and selects the correct power phase to unit components. - The evaporator fan motors start about 40 seconds after the unit was turned ON.

+Evaporator fans operate on high speed at setpoints of

+9.9 C (14.1 F) and above.

+Evaporator fans operate on low speed at setpoint temperatures of -10 C (14 F) and below.

+- About 10 seconds later, the compressor starts and the liquid line solenoid energizes (opens) if the controller calls for cooling. - The condenser fan then starts if the condenser temperature requires condenser fan operation.
+On units equipped with a water-cooled condenser, the water pressure switch must also be CLOSED or the Condenser Fan Switch on FAN AIR position. - If the controller calls for heating, the electric heaters are pulsed On and Off to provide heat. - The controller turns ON the In-range LED when the controlling sensor temperature is within 1.5 C (2.7 F) of the setpoint.

 NOTE: If the compressor has been off for more than 18 hours, the controller performs a compressor sequence start.
-See "Compressor Sequence Start" in this chapter for further details).
+See "Compressor Sequence Start" on page 114 for further details).